Nellie Melba: Twentieth century

 By now established as a leading star in Britain and America, Melba made her first return visit to Australia in 1902–03 for a concert tour, also touring in New Zealand.
 The profits were unprecedented; she returned for four more tours during her career.
 In Britain, Melba campaigned on behalf of Puccini's La bohème.
 She had first sung the part of Mimì in 1899, having studied it with the composer.
 She argued strongly for further productions of the work in the face of the distaste expressed by the Covent Garden management at this "new and plebeian opera".
 She was vindicated by the public enthusiasm for the piece, which was bolstered in 1902 when Enrico Caruso joined her in the first of many Covent Garden performances together.
 She sang Mimì for Oscar Hammerstein I at his opera house in New York, in 1907, giving the enterprise a needed boost.
 After her initial successes in Brussels and Paris in the 1880s, Melba sang infrequently on the European continent; only the English-speaking countries welcomed her wholeheartedly.

 She performed 26 times at the Royal Albert Hall in London between 1898 and 1926.
 Although she called Covent Garden "my artistic home", her appearances there became less frequent in the 20th century.
 One reason for this was that she did not get on well with Sir Thomas Beecham, who was in control of the opera house for much of the period from 1910 until her retirement.
 She said, "I dislike Beecham and his methods", and he thought that while she had "nearly all the attributes inseparable from great artistry ... she was wanting in a genuine spiritual refinement."
 Another factor in her reduced appearances at Covent Garden was the appearance on the scene of Luisa Tetrazzini, a soprano ten years her junior, who became a great success in London and later in New York in roles previously associated with Melba.
 A third reason was her decision to spend more time in Australia.
-In 1909 she undertook what she called a "sentimental tour" of Australia, covering 10,000 miles (16,000 km) and including many remote towns.
+In 1909 she undertook what she called a "sentimental tour" of Australia that covered 10000 mi and included many remote towns.
 In 1911 in partnership with the J. C. Williamson company, she appeared in an operatic season.
 Her attitude to her tour concerts and the audiences attending was summed up in the advice that Clara Butt said Melba gave her apropos of a planned Australian tour: "Sing 'em muck; it's all they can understand."
 To another colleague and compatriot, Peter Dawson, she described his home city of Adelaide as "that city of the three P's – Parsons, Pubs and Prostitutes."